luthor112/WinampEasyService/README.md

 * Reference handling through `GetFileName` is unchanged
 * Example: `WinampEasyService\\refidexample`

+Custom URL Handling:
+* Declare `CAP_URLHANDLER` in your Capabilities
+* Implement `GetUrlPrefix` and return the prefix of the URLs you want to handle
+* URLs have to be handled in `GetFileName`

 # ServicePlugins

 The following plugins have been developed using this framework: